-Self-employment tax (SE tax) is comprised of Social Security and Medicare tax primarily for individuals who work for themselves.
-It is similar to the Social Security and Medicare taxes withheld from the wages of employees who receive a Form W-2.
+SE tax is a social security and Medicare tax primarily for individuals who work for themselves.
+It is similar to the social security and Medicare taxes withheld from the pay of most wage earners.

-You must pay SE tax and file Schedule SE (Form 1040) if either of the following applies:
+Who must pay SE tax.
+You must pay SE tax and file Schedule SE (Form 1040) Self-Employment Tax if either of the following applies:

 Caution The SE tax rules apply no matter how old you are and even if you are already receiving social security or Medicare benefits.SE tax rate.
 The SE tax rate on net earnings is 15.3% (12.4% social security tax plus 2.9% Medicare tax).

 To report your self-employment income in the TaxAct® program, go to our Schedule C - Entering Sole Proprietorship in Program FAQ.
 After entering your self-employment income, you can view your self-employment tax:

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the webpage or document at the time it is accessed.